ChauhanDikshit/S-CARD-CMSA-IEEE-CEC-2026-MMO-Competition/README.md

 ## Submission File Format

-Each submitted CSV file should correspond to one PID--PIN--dimension case and contain:
+Each submitted CSV file should correspond to one PID-PIN-dimension case and contain:

 - Columns $1,\ldots,D$: decision variables;
 - Column $D+1$: objective value.